bharadx07/better-eval/README.md

 ### An alternative to the ```eval()``` function in JavaScript that is easier/better to use and has less security issues.

 The eval function in JS sucks, and there lacks alternatives that provide the same simplicity that the original eval function had.
-Better-Eval solves this problem by fixing these security & speed issues, and delivering the same simplicity.
+Better-Eval solves this problem by fixing these security issues, and delivering the same simplicity.

 [![NPM Version](https://img.shields.io/npm/v/better-eval?style=flat-square&color=FF524C&labelColor=000)](https://www.npmjs.com/package/better-eval)
 ![NPM Downloads](https://img.shields.io/npm/dt/better-eval.svg?style=flat-square&color=FF524C&labelColor=000)